 [anchor=id8][/anchor]§8.
 Unacceptable behaviours and content

 Impersonation.
-Members should not impersonate or represent Comodo, its employees or other industry professionals.
+Members should not impersonate or represent Comodo, it’s employees or other industry professionals.
+Also, making false claims that your statements derive from official Comodo/Xcitium sources (such as staff, documents, moderators, etc.) is unacceptable.
 If you have questions about a specific user’s affiliation with Comodo, please address them to one of the administrators of the site.

 Flaming.
 Comodo forum participants have different backgrounds and views.
 Flaming each other helps no one and is not tolerated by Comodo staff, moderators or ordinary forum members.
 Hostile or derogatory messages directed to any person (flames), along with other posts written for the sole purpose of antagonizing others or starting an argument (flamebait), will be edited or removed at the moderators’ determination.
 If a topic was opened with the same purposes it will be locked or removed without any further notice.
 If any topic turns into an argument it can be splitted, locked or removed without further notice.
 Members who continue to post in this manner or any other questionable manner that violates these forums policy (trolling) are subject to more serious disciplinary actions.
 Since Comodo strives to host an open and multicultural forum these boundaries are only meant to preserve this open environment.